 There are loads of websites in need of quality content.
 If you have writing talent you can start creating articles on certain hot topics – technology, personal finance, alternative medicine, cooking and so on.
 You can write packs of 5 or 10 articles and sell them either through the above-mentioned Fiverr or through specialized websites like articlesale.com or constant-content.com.
 Make no mistake, it’s not easy to sell these, as the market is close to becoming saturated, but it’s always a method to be considered.

 3. Write an e-book

 Transform your expertise into cash by writing a longer piece of literature – write an e-book, and publish it through Google Play Store, Amazon’s Kindle Store or even Apple’s App Store.
 By doing this you can instantly reach an audience of millions, even billions of potential buyers, and – if your book is worthy – make serious amounts of cash.
 This takes time, though, hard work and dedication – but it’s worth it.
-Who knows – you might end up the next Dean Koontz, Stephen King or even Douglas Adams, and spend the rest of your life sipping Margaritas on the beach or playing your favorite games at a Canadian online casino… There are countless other possibilities to make a buck online.
+Who knows – you might end up the next Dean Koontz, Stephen King or even Douglas Adams, and spend the rest of your life sipping Margaritas on the beach, enjoying Cleopatra Escorts or playing your favourite games.
+There are countless other possibilities to make a buck online.
 You can be paid for searching the web, for participating in surveys or competitions, but if you have a talent with words, there are more than one methods of turning them into cold, hard cash.